InQBarna/lint-xcode-catalog-localization/README.md

 Run against your xcodeproj/xcworkspace to detect missing localizations

+*Features*

+- Failure if any key has a missing translation (empty).
+- Failure if any translation is equal to key (for key-based localization).
+- List all missing translations (including translation equal to key).

+*TODO*

+- Warning-style output format so script can be used as build script step.

 *Please note it only works for projects using string catalogs*

 ## Installation (mint)